 Another landmark of Irish influence is the Margaret Haughery statue on Prytania Street.
 Margaret Haughery was a destitute Irish immigrant who became a prominent New Orleans businesswoman and philanthropist.
 In commemoration of her good works and impact on the city, this statue of her was erected and it is reported to be the first US statue to honor a woman.

 And of course one of the most iconic Irish cultural landmarks to New Orleans is St. Patrick's Church.
 Founded in 1833, this Gothic church is a now National Historic Landmark and is still the center of Irish life in the city as it was once was for many immigrants.

 The New Orleans St. Patrick's Day celebration will begin with mass held at St. Mary’s Assumption Church at noon, and the parade will follow immediately after.
-About 1,400 marchers are expected, and about 30 floats will line up toward Tchoupitoulas Street.
+For 2018, the parade will begin at the corner of Jefferson Avenue and Magazine Street, and the 1,400 expected marchers and about 30 floats will line up toward Tchoupitoulas Street.
 Riders throw cabbages, carrots and potatoes (in addition to green beads and Moon Pies) to the crowds.

 Many Magazine Street bars host block parties, including Parasol's Bar, located in the Irish Channel.
-On both Saturday, March 11, 2017 and Friday, March 17, 2017 green beer, local flavors and even -leprechauns- crowd the area from 10 a.m. to 8 p.m.
+On Saturday, March 17, 2018 green beer, local flavors and even leprechauns crowd the area from 10 a.m. to 8 p.m.
 Adorn your green and hit the streets for another great New Orleans celebration!

 If you enjoyed this post, let us know in the comments section below and share with someone who might enjoy it as well.
 For more affordable luxury solo travel tips, tricks, stories and advice, follow us on social media and listen to the Solo Travel Talk Podcast!
 Click on the links below!